Morikawa, Rahm, McIlroy bring buzz to Brookline in US Open

 They were examples that the U.S. Open being open to all doesn’t just stop with qualifying for the right to play the toughest test in golf.

-The weekend won’t have Mickelson, hardly a surprise.
+The weekend won’t include Phil Mickelson, hardly a surprise.
 He took a four-month hiatus over his inflammatory remarks about the PGA Tour and the Saudi-backed league he was promoting, wound up joining LIV Golf and returned to competition last week with poor results.

 The U.S. Open was a slightly stronger test and Mickelson was exposed, particularly on the greens, with rounds of 78-73 to miss the cut.
 His next stop is Oregon in two weeks for another LIV Golf event, 54 holes and no cut.